 On her morning bus journey, Care sometimes passes larger than life billboards of Self-Care.
 It's Care's older cousin - looking glamorous and fit, healthy and well, strong and empowered in a matching yoga outfit in a chrome kitchen staring back at her.
 Care and her older cousin have stopped talking to each other.
 Funny to think they are part of the same family, but are leading such different lives.
 Care daydreams on this bus.
 It's her only pause and time to reflect.
 In a world where often pouring your heart and love into something other than your own life is considered naive, immature, silly, non-sense.
-Care often feels invisible, or blocked, as if surrounded with walls of glass - unable to reach out.
+Care often feels invisible, or blocked, as if surrounded with walls of glass unable to reach out.
 Even obsolete.

-The bus stops, and Care walks down a path into the woods to her first job.
-But what awaits her is not a three-storey home waiting to be cleaned, but a blaze on the second floor; an incredible fire that is licking its lips and consuming her bosses' home.
-The heat from the flames make her sweat.
+The bus stops, and Care walksMany want to defdown a path into the woods to herthe sparkle and thefirst job.
+But what awaits her is notmoney on it.
+But what awaits her is nota three-storey home waiting to bebeauty of the purplecleaned, but a blaze on the secondcrackling overturefloor; an incredible fire that is lickinga possible future.its lips and consuming her bosses'Care is not afraidhome.
+The heat from the flamesCare is not afraidmake her sweat.wooden arms in wooden arms in woo